BikramKumar6928/public-notes/AI/OCI AI Portfolio.md

 ![[nvidia-gpu-comparison.png]]

+# GPU Supercluster

-RDMA
+## RDMA

-Remote Data Memory Access allows netw
+Remote Data Memory Access allows for data transfer or network communication that bypasses CPU, goes from one machine to another without any CPU interference.
+This can allow GPUs to communicate with each other over network without CPU, thus reducing latency.

+This technology can help in creating GPU clusters which are all connected with each other, called supercluster.